The output gap is a measure of the difference between actual output (Y) and potential output (Yf).

 Note: This shows quarterly GDP statistics.
 To get annual real GDP *4

-The current UK recession has led to the longest decline in GDP on record.
+The 2008/09 UK recession led to the longest decline in GDP on record.
 Even in the great depression, GDP didn’t remain below the pre-crisis peak for so long – (see: great recession v great depression)

 Looking at the graph above, there appears to be a very large loss of potential output.
 If GDP had continued to increase at the pre-crisis long-run trend rate of 2.5% real GDP could be approximately 16% higher.
 This is very significant.
 For example, imagine what would happen to tax revenues if real GDP was 16% higher.